Et spejder-eventyr om

 Lyn-hurtigt kommer der 100.000 spejdere.
 Men den mere praktisk anlagte BP kæmper med at organisere dem.
 Til sit held får han hjælp af Eric Sherbrooke Walker.
 Eric er uddannet som præst, men drømmer om eventyr og spænding.
 Og så er han god til at organisere.
 Han bliver BP's første privatsekretær.

 I 1914 udbryder 1. verdenskrig og Eric melder sig til hærens flyvende enhed, The Royal Flying Corps.
 På et halvt år bliver han uddannet til pilot og flyver mange ture ind over fjendens besatte områder.
 Men pludselig en dag sætter motoren ud, og Eric må lande flyet bag fjendens linjer.
 Hvordan klarer BPs privatsekretær sig der?
-Jo, Eric er beredt og han har gå-på-mod og idéer nok… En ting er sikkert: Det bliver i hvert fald ikke kedeligt!
+Jo, Eric er beredt og han har gå-på-mod og idéer nok… En ting er sikert: Det bliver i hvert fald ikke kedeligt!

 I Spejderliv Podcast kan du høre hele den fantastiske historie, om hvordan det går Eric bag fjendens linjer.